 These options are general to the Oracle JVM, and work in a Java 8 installation.
 They provide good information about how your JVM is running; based on that initial information, you can then tune more finely.

-The most important thing you can do for yourself when worrying about GC is to capture the GC activity so that you can analyze what is happening and how often it happens.
+The most important thing you can do for yourself when considering GC is to capture the GC activity so that you can analyze what is happening and how often it happens.

 -verbose:gc -Xloggc:/path/to/myjettybase/logs/gc.log -XX:+PrintGCDateStamps -XX:+PrintGCTimeStamps -XX:+PrintGCDetails -XX:+PrintTenuringDistribution -XX:+PrintCommandLineFlags -XX:+PrintReferenceGC -XX:+PrintAdaptiveSizePolicy